KeyValueSoftwareSystems/react-star-rating-summary/README.md

 export default App;
 ```

+Within the `styles` prop, following keys accept a style object:

 - `Root` - overrides the style of outermost container.
 - `SummaryContainer` - overrides the style of summary container.
 - `AverageContainer` - overrides the style of average section.